dillionmegida/dillionmegida.com/src/pages/p/react-render-props-simplified.md

 export default FetchComponent
 ```

 This is the basic structure of the bigger component.
-We manage some state (`data` and `isLoading`), perform some functionalities with the state and render what the consumer component decides to be rendered using the render prop (in our case `coffee`, name not descriptive, but just so you understand that the prop could be called anything).
+We manage some state (`data` and `isLoading`), perform some functionalities with the state and render what the consumer component decides to be rendered using the render prop (in our case `coffee`, though name not descriptive, but just so you understand that the prop could be called anything).

 As you'd notice, this component returns the result (the returned value) of the render prop function which is called with the state argument.
-This means, the consumer component has access to the state.
+This means the consumer component has access to the state.

 Our structure now doesn't solve our problem yet.
 We need to make a fetch request.
 But to which endpoint?
 We could receive that as props.
 Let's modify the component more.